architect/arc.codes/public/guides/upgrade.md

 ### <span id=architect-7-breaking-changes>Breaking changes

-All breaking changes in Architect 7 pertain to local development and testing with Sandbox, Architect's development environment. **But good news: Sandbox 2.0, included in Architect 7, also has compatibility paths for Architect 6 that only require a few seconds of your time.** Read on!
+All breaking changes in Architect 7 pertain to local development and testing with Sandbox, Architect's development environment. **But good news: Sandbox 2.0, included in Architect 7, also has compatibility paths for Architect 6 that only require a few seconds of your time.**

 A core goal of Sandbox is to operate entirely locally and offline; that means no phoning home to AWS to introspect your current application configuration.
 Sandbox must run entirely from your machine using only your Architect project manifest.
 Thus, with the addition of `HTTP` APIs, Sandbox must now have a default API type.

-It naturally follows that Sandbox's default would be `HTTP` (with Lambda payload format version 2.0), since that is now the default for new projects.
-Because [API Gateway `HTTP` APIs introduced breaking changes with `REST` APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format), existing projects may not function correctly until reconfigured to enter `REST` mode.
+It naturally follows that Sandbox's default would now be `HTTP` (with Lambda payload format version 2.0), since that is now the default for new projects.
+Because [API Gateway `HTTP` APIs introduced breaking changes with `REST` APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format), existing projects may not function correctly until reconfigured to operate in `REST` mode.

-#### Configuring the API type in Sandbox
+#### Sandbox API type

 The following are the valid settings for API types:
 - **`http` (default)** - `HTTP` API + Lambda payload format version 2.0
-  - `httpv2` (aliased to `http`)
+  - `httpv2` – aliased to `http`
-- **`httpv1`** - `HTTP` API + Lambda payload format version 1.0; use this if you'd like to take advantage of `HTTP` APIs, but aren't yet ready to refactor your code for payload format 2.0
+- **`httpv1`** - `HTTP` API + Lambda payload format version 1.0
+  - Use this if you'd like to take advantage of `HTTP` APIs, but aren't yet ready to refactor your code for payload format 2.0
-- **`rest` (previous default)** - `REST` API + original API Gateway payload format (essentially the same as what is now called Lambda payload format version 1.0)
+- **`rest` (previous default)** - `REST` API + original API Gateway payload format
+  - Essentially the same as what is now called Lambda payload format version 1.0

-Changing API types from `rest` to `http` **is a partially destructive change** that will result in new API Gateway URLs being generated.
-Your old URLs will be destroyed – if not accounted for, this may result in a service outage.
+Changing API types from `rest` to `http` **is a partially destructive change** that will result in new API Gateway URLs being generated. **Your old URLs will be destroyed** – if not accounted for, this may result in a service outage.

-However, once you're using a `HTTP` API, you can safely toggle between `http/httpv2` and `httpv1` non-destructively (although code may no longer function; see `@architect/functions` below for information about a seamless upgrade).
+Once you're using a `HTTP` API, you can safely toggle between `http/httpv2` and `httpv1` non-destructively (although because the payloads differ, your code may no longer function; see below for information on seamlessly normalizing request / response payloads with `@architect/functions`).

+#### Configuring the Sandbox API type

 Configure your project's API type one of the following ways:

-1. Architect project manifest
+**1. Architect project manifest**

-Using `httpv1` as the example:
+Using `httpv1` as your API type:
 ```arc
 # app.arc|.arc|arc.yaml|etc.
 @aws